 Having highlighted that, you must have noticed the browser at times frequently crashes even after updating.
 Why?
 Certain Chrome components responsible for frequent crashes cannot be individually checked and updated.
 Luckily, Chrome has come up with a solution.
 All Chrome components can now be displayed on a single screen.

-The latest Chrome web browser ship with the new chrome://components page that you can load in Chrome to retrieve information about available components.
+The latest Chrome web browser ships with the new chrome://components page that you can load in Chrome to retrieve information about available components.

 chrome://componentsin the browser’s address bar and hit the Enter key to load the internal page.

 - A “Check for update” button should be visible under each component.